 AI Alignment to Higher Values, not Human Values

-The meaning of homo sapien means ‘wise man’ – given the current human-caused precarious states of affairs, this self-description seems a bit of a reach.
-Human values in aggregate aren’t coherent, and of those that are, not all are really that great (especially if our revealed preferences hint at what they are).
+The meaning of homo sapien means ‘wise man’ – given the many current human–caused precarious states of affairs, this self-description seems a bit of a reach.

 “Can there be such a thing that aligns to human values or at least doesn’t have it’s own goals or whatever?… I think physically there’s no reason to believe it’s not possible…the more interesting question is ‘in practice will we build one?’ and currently the answer is absolutely not… given the current political situation, the current market situation, there is an exactly zero percent chance we will find that answer.”